 MORTGAGE LENDING REFORM

-Policy makers must take care to distinguish between non-traditional lending and predatory lending, as non-traditional lending is an important tool to help banks reach all types of consumers, particularly those in rural and underserved areas.
+Policymakers must take care to distinguish between non-traditional lending and predatory lending.
+Non-traditional lending is an important tool to help banks reach all types of consumers, particularly those with low-to-moderate income and those in rural and underserved areas.
 Failure to recognize the distinction does a disservice to legitimate and responsible non-traditional borrowers and creditors.

 Community Banks Serve Non-Traditional Borrowers.
 Community banks do not have aggressive marketing programs targeting particular low-income areas or low-income borrowers.
 However, they do help borrowers with non-traditional credit histories or imperfect credit, as well as borrowers in rural communities where non-traditional loans, especially balloon loans, are prevalent due to the unique nature of rural properties and rural economies.
 Community banks often structure loans to meet the unique needs of the borrower based on their type of employment, type of property, value of assets or net worth.
 These loans are not sold into the secondary market but are kept in portfolio.